 However, the Khmer Empire converted to converted to Buddhism in the late 15th century.
 Therefore, the temple features a very prominent statue of the reclining Buddha.
 Additionally, modern day Cambodia has retained its Buddhist roots and 95% of the population adheres to Buddhism.

 After completion, the Baphuon temple drew acclaim from foreign dignitaries such as the 13th century envoy for the Yuan Dynasty named Chou Ta-kuan.
 During his visit between 1296 to 1297 he remarked:

-“the Tower of Bronze…a truly astonishing spectacle, with more than ten chambers at its base”.
+“the Tower of Bronze…a truly astonishing spectacle, with more than ten chambers at its base”.-Wikipedia

 Baphuon Temple Eastern Orientation

-The main entrance is reached by walking over an elevated pathway which is several hundred meters long.
+The approach to the temple is rather extraordinary and features an elevated pathway that is several hundred meters long.
 Predictably, the orientation of Baphuon is towards the east which is a familiar feature of Hindu temples.

-After the conversion to Buddhism in the 15th century a large reclining Buddha was constructed on the western side of the second level.
+The Khmer Empire converted to Buddhism in the 15th century.
+As a result, a large reclining Buddha was constructed on the western side of the second level.
 In total, the statue measured 9 meters tall and 70 meters in length.
-Unfortunately, the Buddha has fallen into disrepair however, it still is an amazing feature of the Baphuon Temple.
+Unfortunately, the reclining Buddha has fallen into disrepair however, it still is an amazing feature.

 Buddhism has survived since it’s introduction to Cambodia and it has also prevailed through the oppression of the 1970s.